uw-echospace/group-docs/Onboarding.md

 	* Disadvantage: the resources are limited

 * [**Pangeo Clusters**](https://pangeo.io/): depending on your project, you may get access to use a community notebook environment with a cluster support
-	* Sign up for using Pangeo: [here](https://docs.google.com/forms/d/e/1FAIpQLSeqKncKG-s365pC_Lfe4_UetJ-wcFfjOSyHhYYQjXbKRHzswQ/viewform)
+	* Sign up for using Pangeo [here](https://docs.google.com/forms/d/e/1FAIpQLSeqKncKG-s365pC_Lfe4_UetJ-wcFfjOSyHhYYQjXbKRHzswQ/viewform)
 	* Link to log on: [http://aws-uswest2.pangeo.io/](http://aws-uswest2.pangeo.io/)

 * **APL Remote Desktop** (8 cores): some more expensive processing can be done there if needed, ask Wu-Jung to get set up.